Acinar Cell Cystadenoma of the Pancreas

 - Only rarely communicates with duct system

-- Cysts lined by bland cells with acinar differentiation
+- Cysts predominantly lined by bland cells with acinar differentiation

 - Moderate to abundant granular eosinophilic cytoplasm